moneroexamples/xubuntu-vm-through-whonix-gateway/README.md

 and download the latest workstation image.
 At the moment of writing this, it is `Whonix-Gateway-12.0.0.3.2.ova`.

- For Ubuntu, download `xubuntu-15.10-desktop-amd64.iso` from Xubuntu's [download page](http://xubuntu.org/getxubuntu/).
+ For Xubuntu, download `xubuntu-15.10-desktop-amd64.iso` from Xubuntu's [download page](http://xubuntu.org/getxubuntu/).